-It’s estimated that one man in 10 has a problem related to having sex, such as premature ejaculation or erectile dysfunction.
-Dr John Tomlinson of The Sexual Advice Association explains some of the causes, and where to seek help.
+It's estimated 1 in 10 men has a problem related to having sex, such as premature ejaculation or erectile dysfunction.

-Breast cancer is the most common cancer in the UK.
-About 46,000 women get breast cancer in the UK each year.
-Most of them (8 out of 10) are over 50, but younger women, and in rare cases men, can also get breast cancer.
+Breast cancer is the most common type of cancer in the UK.
+Most women diagnosed with breast cancer are over the age of 50, but younger women can also get breast cancer.

 Macmillan Cancer Research The causes and symptoms of breast cancer in women and explains how it is diagnosed and treated